farisgigic/Hangman/README.md

 - **Save and Resume**: Players can save their progress and continue the game later.
 - **Interactive Interface**: Displays the current state of the word and dynamic hangman stages.

-## Research
-To develop this project, various implementations of Hangman in other programming languages were studied:
-- **Python**: Console-based games focusing on simplicity and readability.
-- **Java**: Object-Oriented Programming with GUI enhancements using Swing or JavaFX.
-- **JavaScript**: Web-based implementations with HTML and CSS for interactivity.
-- **C++**: Console-based games emphasizing memory management and control flow.
-- **Scala**: Leveraging functional programming concepts like recursion and immutability.

 ## Learning Outcomes
 This project provided a valuable learning experience in:
 - Functional programming and recursion in Scala.